justb4/justobjects.nl/content/drafts/index.md

 _"GitOps is a set of practices to manage infrastructure and application configurations using Git, an open source version control system.
 GitOps works by using Git as a single source of truth for declarative infrastructure and applications."_

-One of the key GitOps phrases I often quote is: **"The Truth is in Git"**.
+I often quote here: **"The Truth is in Git!"**.
 Especially now in times of fake-news, I love speaking those words in presentations.
+The quest of humanity is over: We Found The Truth, It Is In Git :-).
-Pun-aside, it takes effort to have 100% of your deployment sources in Git.
-In particular all required credentials (passwords, keys etc) Think of storing credentials in a public GitHub repo, how?
+Pun aside, it takes effort to have 100% of your deployment sources and configs in Git.
+In particular all required credentials (passwords, keys etc).
+Think of storing credentials in a public GitHub repo, how?
 Did some amazing discoveries in that area like
 (combining) GitHub Secrets and [Ansible Vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html).